-The center coordinates the efforts of the following units within the university:
+The center coordinates the efforts of the following units within Grand Valley.

-- The Office of Sponsored Programs serves as the university's central office that supports faculty and staff members in the identification, development, submission, and administration of externally sponsored agreements for scholarly research and creative activity.
+- The Office of Sponsored Programs serves faculty and staff members by identifying funding opportunities to resource their scholarly and creative activity and by supporting them in the development, submission, and nonfinancial administration of their externally sponsored programs.

-- The Technology Commercialization Office is a resource and partner for university faculty members, staff members, and students developing technologies with commercial potential.
-The office acts as a bridge to coordinate efforts between industry and the Grand Valley community advancing ideas through partnerships.
+- The Technology Commercialization Office is a resource and partner for university faculty, staff, and students developing technologies with commercial potential.
+The office acts as a bridge to coordinate efforts between industry and the Grand Valley community by advancing ideas through partnerships.

 Design, Optimization, Evaluation, and Redesign Center

 The Design, Optimization, Evaluation, and Redesign (DOER) Center was founded in 2006 to draw upon the diverse knowledge of the School of Engineering to benefit local industry and to foster engagement in the community.
 The DOER Center matches industry partners with expert faculty members and students in short- to medium-term contracts in the furtherance of the School of Engineering's educational mission and to provide an avenue to directly engage expert faculty and students in projects of varying length, schedule, budget, and level of effort.

 The DOER Center matches clients with a team of faculty members and students who apply their knowledge to solve advanced industrial problems.
 Students involved in the DOER Center gain experience in product development and applied research while clients enjoy top quality, highly supervised support at a negotiated, low university rate.
 In addition to helping prepare the next generation of engineers by providing real-world learning experiences, businesses enjoy valuable and tangible benefits.
 More information is available by contacting [email protected].